 A saddle sore, the one thing cyclists, including me, hate to face after a long and enjoyable ride.

-On the bright side, there are ways to deal with it or even prevent the saddle sore from happening.
-And if it’s that one thing that doesn’t make you look forward to your next ride, you’re in a good place.
+There are ways to deal with it or even prevent the saddle sore from happening on the bright side.
+And if it’s that one thing that doesn’t make you look forward to your next ride, you’re in the right place.

 So, let’s get started.